Rent a Facility

 Holiday Beach also offers a stunning new waterfront cottage rental, just steps away from Lake Erie’s sandy beach, with breathtaking views.
 As the only cottage within the Conservation Area, it features a high level of privacy, can sleep up to 8 guests, and has a beautiful outdoor living space with gas barbecue, eating area, conversation area and fire pit.
 The dark skies in the park are perfect for evening star gazing.
 The interior includes modern conveniences such as a smart television, full size stove and fridge.

-For rental information, visit: Canadastays.com
+For rental information, please visit Canadastays.com

 Hillman Marsh Conservation Area